-Furthermore, John Lennon had split from his wife Cynthia, had fallen in love with Yoko Ono, and had succumbed to the allure of heroin.
-Ono's presence in the studio marked a turning point for The Beatles; The Beatles had hitherto rarely invited outsiders - including those with whom they were in relationships - into the studio.
-Paul McCartney's girlfriend Francie Schwartz was also present at several of the sessions.
+Ono’s presence at Abbey Road marked a turning point for The Beatles; The Beatles had hitherto rarely invited outsiders – including those with whom they were in relationships – into the studio.
+Paul McCartney’s girlfriend Francie Schwartz was also present at several of the recording sessions.

 Now John had to have Yoko there.
 I can’t blame him, they were intensely in love – in the first throes of the first passions – but it was fairly off-putting having her sitting on one of the amps.
 You wanted to say, ‘Excuse me, love – can I turn the volume up?’
 We were always wondering how to say: ‘Could you get off my amp?’ without interfering with their relationship.

 It was a very difficult time.
 I felt that when John finally left the group he did it to clear the decks for his relationship.
 Anything prior to that meant the decks weren’t clear – he had all his Beatle baggage; all his having to relate to us.
 He just wanted to go off into the corner and look into Yoko’s eyes for hours, saying to each other, ‘It’s going to be all right.’
 It was pretty freaky when we were trying to make a track.